Click the "Select File" button above, and choose your JPG file.

 Which format should you choose?

-Choose .JPG if you are sharing photos with non-technical users, sending files to a print shop, or storing original photographs.
+Choose .JPG if you are sending photos to a print shop, sharing files with clients who use older devices, or storing original photographs.

-Avoid this conversion if you plan to edit the image later.
-Always keep your original .JPG or RAW files as your master copies, and only generate .WEBP files as disposable, final-stage assets for the web.
+Avoid this conversion if you need to edit the image later.
+Keep the original .JPG (or RAW file) for editing, and only convert to .WEBP as the final step for web delivery.

 Conclusion